lnguyenh/spotify-sonos-bot-skill/README.md

 * "Play some music by Coldplay" (plays the most popular songs for this artist and not the curated Spotify playlist, that is how we like it :)
 * "Play the radio for Coldplay"
 * "Play the playlist Cool Stuff" (first looks at the user's own playlist, and fallbacks on Spotify's public playlists. **The user's playlist has to be public** )
+* "What is this song?"
+* "What is the current Sonos volume?"

 ## Pre-requisites
 * Get spotify developement credentials here: https://developer.spotify.com/.
 At the time of writing, anyone can get some.